Nexmind/Swiftizy/README.md

 ## What's Swiftizy

-Swiftizy is a framework for help the development of application using CoreData, managed subclass and consume REST service with a loot of generics tools.
+Swiftizy is a framework for help the development of application using CoreData, managed subclass and consume REST service with a lot of generics tools.
 It's only made for this kind of application:
 - CoreData + managed subclass
 - Consume Rest service